23 Of The Best Relationship Goals To Nurture Intimacy

 Couples around the world can attest to the benefits of traveling together.

 And planning those trips together can strengthen your bond and increase intimacy.

 However short or long you have for a couples vacation or annual trip, it’s always best when you’re both involved in planning the details that will most affect the both of you:

 - Where you’ll go

-- How much you can afford to spend on food each day
+- How much you can afford on food each day

-- How much you can afford to spend on souvenirs
+- How much you can budget for souvenirs

 - How much it’ll cost and how you’ll pay for it